MQTT source and sink Connector, version 4.0.0

 -

 Expand the "Subscriptions" section.
 Click "Add New Topic Subscription".
-In the pop-up window, edit only the "Topic" field:
+In the pop-up window, edit only the "Topic" field: my_mqtt_topic, then click "Subscribe".

-as the topic name (without a trailing '/1') and write some text in the message box, then click "Publish".
-You should see the message appear in the "Messages" section below. -
+Expand the "Publish" section.
+Use my_mqtt_topicas the topic name (without a trailing '/1') and write some text in the message box, then click "Publish".
+You should see the message appear in the "Messages" section below.

 Keep this page open.
 We’ll return later to produce more events, after configuring the Connector-Application in the self-service portal.